 SDLT has been devolved to both Scotland (from April 2015) and Wales (from April 2018).
 Both the Scottish and Welsh Governments charge their own replacement taxes: the Land and Buildings Transactions Tax collected by Revenue Scotland; and the Land Transaction Tax collected by the Welsh Revenue Authority.

-On 8 July the Chancellor gave a statement to the House on the state of the economy in the context of the Covid-19 pandemic, setting out a series of measures to boost job creation.
+On 8 July 2020 the Chancellor gave a statement to the House on the state of the economy in the context of the Covid-19 pandemic, setting out a series of measures to boost job creation.
 As part of this Mr Sunak announced a temporary increase to the nil rate band for residential house sales, from £125,000 to £500,000.
-The new nil rate band will apply for 8 July 2020 to 31 March 2021, at an estimated Exchequer cost of £3.8bn.
-HMRC has published detailed guidance on the application of the new £500,000 nil rate band as well as a short impact assessment.
+The new nil rate band would apply for 8 July 2020 to 31 March 2021, at an estimated Exchequer cost of £3.8bn.
+At this time HMRC published detailed guidance on the application of the new £500,000 nil rate band as well as a a short impact assessment.

-A non-first time buyer paying the average English house price (as at January 2020) will save £2,500 as a result of the increased threshold.
-Looking regionally – as the Resolution Foundation has done – the average savings, based on the average price paid in each region, varies significantly.
+A non-first time buyer paying the average English house price (as at January 2020) would save £2,500 as a result of the increased threshold.
+Looking regionally – as the Resolution Foundation did at the time – the average savings, based on the average price paid in each region, varies significantly.
 If a non-first time buyer paid the average price in London they would save £14,200.
 A buyer paying the average price in the North East would make almost no saving: the average house price in the North East is £127,000 which is only a little over the previous threshold.

-It is highly likely that a significant part of this tax cut will be on house sales in London and the South East.
+It was highly likely that a significant part of this tax cut would be on house sales in London and the South East.
 The majority of SDLT receipts come from these two regions.
 HMRC estimate that in 2018/19, 39% of SDLT receipts came from residential sales in London and 22% came from residential sales in the South East.
 However, there are wider benefits to consider.
-The Treasury expects the policy to stimulate the housing market, bringing wider benefits to the industry.
-In their response to the Chancellor’s announcement, the Institute for Fiscal Studies note that an earlier SDLT holiday delivered an effective stimulus in 2008/09
+The Treasury expected the policy to stimulate the housing market, bringing wider benefits to the industry.
+In their response to the Chancellor’s announcement, the Institute for Fiscal Studies noted that an earlier SDLT holiday delivered an effective stimulus in 2008/09

 Following the Chancellor’s statement, the House approved a Provisional Collection of Taxes Motion, which gives immediate effect to this measure (HC Deb 8 July 2020 cc1016-7).
 In a letter to the Chair of the Treasury Select Committee the Chancellor confirmed, “the increase in the nil rate band will be enacted by the Provisional Collection of Taxes Act 1968 providing the interim authority for the change before resolutions are debated in Parliament at a later date” (Letter dated 08/07/2020 from Rishi Sunak MP to Mel Stride MP regarding the changes to Stamp Duty Land Tax, Deposited Paper (DEP2020-0407), 8 July 2020).

-A Commons Briefing paper provides further details of this measure, and earlier reforms to the taxation of residential property: Stamp duty land tax on residential property, CBP7050, 22 July 2020.
+A Commons Briefing paper provides further details of the SDLT holiday, and earlier reforms to the taxation of residential property: Stamp duty land tax on residential property, CBP7050, 10 August 2021.